tkoft/wcfmarchiver/README.md

   * Else write stream to both file and internal storage until (interval end + padding amount).
 6. Write to output log, rinse and repeat

+All output from the program is saved to `out.txt`.
+This is the actual program output, not the archive log.